erdasheshi/Social-Tasklet-System---Team-project/README.md

 # SocialTasklets
-Repository for the Teamproject Social Distributed Systems (SDS)

-Server IP: 46.101.198.127
+Repository for the Teamproject Social Distributed Systems (SDS) Server IP: 46.101.198.127

+# IMPORTANT: Current workaround for testing
+Current workaround for the whole project to work: Disable Web Security in Chrome or Firerfox to get it up running: open -a Google\ Chrome --args --disable-web-security --user-data-dir (MAC)

 ## Starting the Teamproject with Docker on your local machine
 The Teamproject consists of multiple modules that are contained in docker containers.